samisalkosuo/a-to-a/README.md

 When You Want To Go To Where You Already Are.

 A-to-A is an iOS application to find you new routes.
+[Get the app](https://itunes.apple.com/us/app/a-to-a/id1356595272?ls=1&mt=8).

 ## Example use cases